Holy Quran, Sunnah, Ijma, Qiyas

 The pre-Islamic customary law of succession differed vastly from Islamic law regarding inheritance.
 Under pre-Islamic inheritance law, Females and Cognates (i.e., Daughters, Sisters, etc.) were excluded from taking inheritance.
 Also, the Husband and Wife could not inherit from each other.
 Women were considered a part of the property, used to settle debt, and inherited similarly to property.
 Men were also limited to inheritance, as only a man could get the right to inheritance if he could defend the family's honor.
 Many people believe that Sunni Islamic law is based on customary law, but the reality is different that you can easily visualize through these highlights.
 Under Islamic law, the Husband or Wife, Children, and Parents are the primary heirs.
 None exclude them.
 Al-Nasab (i.e., Blood tie) and Al-Nikah (i.e., Marital tie) is properly established for inheritance under Islamic law.

-We will review some of the Holy Quran and Sunnah verses directly related to dowry (i.e., marriage gift to women), lifetime gifts (to family members or relatives), Inheritance, dispositions of wealth, debts, and testimony captured below.
+We will review some of the Holy Quran, and Sunnah verses directly related to dowry (i.e., marriage gift to women), lifetime gifts (to family members or relatives), Inheritance, dispositions of wealth, debts, and testimony captured below.
 However, You will learn more details in the Islamic Inheritance course.

-FIRST AND LAST VERSE OF HOLY QURAN
+FIRST AND LAST VERSE OF THE HOLY QURAN

-The first verse the Holy Quran 96:1-5 states, "Read, O Prophet, in the Name of your Lord Who created—created humans from a clinging clot.
+The first verse of the Holy Quran 96:1-5 states, "Read, O Prophet, in the Name of your Lord Who created—created humans from a clinging clot.
 Read!
 And your Lord is the Most Generous, Who taught by the pen—taught humanity what they knew not."
-The last verse of the Holy Quran 2:281 states, "Be mindful of the Day when you will all be returned to Allah, then every soul will be paid in full for what it has done, and none will be wronged."The first verse reflects Humans' encouragement to gain knowledge (which is in line with Hadith, where the prophet Muhammad Sallallahu Alayhi Wasallam said, "Inheritance is half of the knowledge").
+The last verse of the Holy Quran 2:281 states, "Be mindful of the Day when you will all be returned to Allah, then every soul will be paid in full for what it has done, and none will be wronged."The first verse reflects Humans' encouragement to gain knowledge (which aligns with Hadith, where the prophet Muhammad Sallallahu Alayhi Wasallam said, "Inheritance is half of the knowledge").
 The last verse of the Holy Quran warns about the reckoning of the Day of judgment.
 So, both of these verses can indicate what a Human should pursue for the pleasure of Allah (Subhanahu Wa Ta aala).

 MEN AND WOMEN IN ISLAM